-As an insurance Group, ANDIE is fundamentally concerned with the management of risk and the Group maintains a risk management system.
+As an insurance company, ANDIE is fundamentally concerned with the management of risk.
+The Group maintains a risk management system with which the Company is aligned.

 Enterprise risk management framework

 The Group operates an enterprise-wide risk management framework that is designed to identify, evaluate, manage and monitor exposure to risk.
 The process is subject to continuous review and development.
 The risk management system must comply with regulatory standards at all times.